arm61/pylj/docs/source/molecular-dynamics.md

 ## Sampling

 `samples` holds one array per measured quantity, and `step` says when each was taken, so a loop may sample as often or as rarely as it likes.
 The mean squared displacement measures how far particles have travelled from where they started, using the unwrapped positions.
-It rises steeply at first, while each particle moves in a straight line, and grows linearly once the particles have had time to collide.
-Sixteen particles give a noisy curve.
+While a particle flies freely its displacement grows with time, so the mean squared displacement grows with time squared and the curve bends upward.
+Once the particles have collided many times the curve straightens into a line whose slope gives the diffusion coefficient.
+Sixteen particles in a 50 Angstrom box are dilute, and in these 20 picoseconds most have not yet collided, so the curve here is still bending upward.

 ```{code-cell} python
 fig, ax = plt.subplots(figsize=(4, 3))